thariq-shanavas/Mycroft-FaceRecog/README.md

 * Face Recognition

 MJRoBot does a better job of explaining #1 and #2 than I ever could - https://www.hackster.io/mjrobot/real-time-face-recognition-an-end-to-end-project-a10826

+You'll need to run their code to collect facial data and to generate trained models.

 You might want to customise the names and indiviual briefings using `nano face_recognition.py`